ICME-Lab/device_registration/README.md

 Then on receiving clients proofs, the server processes the following steps:

 - It recovers the signers public address (i.e. device's public address).
-- It verifies that the device is registered by requesting the ioid contract (TBD).
+- It verifies that the device is registered by requesting the ioid contract.
 - It then verifies that the proof is valid and corresponds to a correct execution of the circuit.
 - If verification succeeds, the server sends a success response.
 Otherwise, it returns an error.
-- The server also retrieves the device owner's address to send a reward (TBD)
+- The server also retrieves the device owner's address to send a reward.

 # Project structure